Carolingian cross

-The Carolingian Cross is but one variation in the vast historical imagery of Christian symbolic representations of the crucifixion of Jesus Christ, going back to at least the ninth century.
+The Carolingian Cross is but one variation in the vast historical imagery of Christian symbolic representations of the Crucifixion of Jesus, going back to at least the ninth century.
 All crosses and Christian symbols have an inherent meaning arising from a multitude of sources and distinct features that set them apart from other religions.
 From both a design aspect and a theological perspective, the Carolingian Cross consists of a mixture of Christian and pre-Christian concepts built over a long history of cultural adaptation, religious iconography, liturgical practices and theological premises.
 German graphic designer Rudolf Koch in 1932 published a collection of 158 plates of drawings of Christian symbols.

 Under the heading of "Cross", this includes twelve drawings of Christian cross variants.
 One of these, the "Carolingian Cross" (Karolingisches Kreuz) shows a cross of four triquetras.

 Artistic inception

 What differentiates the Carolingian Cross from other symbolic cross representations is that its design consists of four triquetrae rotated to form a cross symbol.
 The use of the triquetra to form the symbol of the cross is both a representation of Christian theological conceptions of the Holy Trinity inter-fused with pre-Christian or pagan ideas of the tree of life.
 The most famous of the pagan 'trees of life' was Yggdrasil, which stood as the centre of the world between heaven and earth.
 Yggdrasil for the Scandinavian people's brought both inspiration and knowledge to all those who believed in it, and would be a prime motivating symbol for the connection between Christ and the religious transformation of the pagans.
 In this way the Carolingian Cross serves two conceptual purposes.
 Within Christianity, the triquetra symbol is an abstract variation of the cross itself symbolising the Holy Trinity, and the image of the cross as a symbolic representation of Christ's sacrifice.
 External to Christianity, the triquetra symbol is found not only in ancient Celtic systems of religious thought, but also within that of the Scandinavian Vikings, and many other Germanic tribes within the Frankish region.
 The varied historical use of the triquetra has been used in Scandinavian runestone carvings, Scandinavian, Germanic and Roman coins, and found within Christian illuminated manuscripts and Celtic knot style artworks.
 Thus, the Carolingian cross represents an inter-mixing or interfusion of Christian and pre-Christian cultural beliefs within one representative symbol.